ArgOsciProyect/ARG_OSCI_FIRMWARE/README.md

 ## Pending Tasks and Recommendations

-- Expand documentation on ADC configuration, nonlinearity, and SPI/MCPWM rationale.
 - Review and improve error handling and memory management.
 - Add more detailed diagrams and code examples where useful.
 - Document known issues and troubleshooting steps.